cloudamqp/lavinmq/README.md

 If you bind a queue with the argument `x-head=3` messages 0, 1 and 2 will be routed to your queue.

-If you bind a queue with the argument `x-head=-3` messages 0, 1, 2, 3, 4, 5, 6 will be routed to your queue.
+If you bind a queue with the argument `x-head=-3` you will get all the messages except the last 3 messages.
+So for the example queue above you would get messages 0, 1, 2, 3, 4, 5, 6
+routed to your queue.

 ##### 2. x-tail